-FH MÜNSTER University of Applied Sciences

-Vulnerability Report

-Attacks bypassing confidentiality in encrypted PDF

-Jens Müller1, Fabian Ising2, Vladislav Mladenov1, Christian Mainka1, Sebastian Schinzel2, Jörg Schwenk1
+Practical Decryption exFiltration: Breaking PDF Encryption

+Jens Müller jens.a.mueller@rub.de Ruhr University Bochum, Chair for Network and Data Security

-May 16, 2019 1Chair for Network and Data Security 2FH Münster University of Applied Sciences
+Christian Mainka christian.mainka@rub.de Ruhr University Bochum, Chair for Network and Data Security Fabian Ising f.ising@fh-muenster.de Münster University of Applied Sciences

-FB Elektrotechnik und Informatik Department of Electrical Engineering and Computer Science

-Abstract
+Sebastian Schinzel schinzel@fh-muenster.de Münster University of Applied Sciences Vladislav Mladenov vladislav.mladenov@rub.de Ruhr University Bochum, Chair for Network and Data Security

+Jörg Schwenk joerg.schwenk@rub.de Ruhr University Bochum, Chair for Network and Data Security

+ABSTRACT
-In this report, we analyze PDF encryption and show two novel techniques for breaking the confidentiality of encrypted documents.

-Firstly, we abuse the PDF feature of partially encrypted documents to wrap the encrypted part of the document within attacker-controlled content and therefore, exfiltrate the plaintext once the document is opened by a legitimate user.

-Secondly, we abuse a flaw in the PDF encryption specification allowing an attacker to arbitrarily manipulate encrypted content without knowing the corresponding key/password.
-The only requirement is one single block of known plaintext, which we show is fulfilled by design.

-By using exfiltration channels our attacks allow the recovery of the entire plaintext or parts of it within an encrypted document.
-The attacks rely only on standard compliant PDF features.
+The Portable Document Format, better known as PDF, is one of the most widely used document formats worldwide, and in order to ensure information confidentiality, this file format supports document encryption.
+In this paper, we analyze PDF encryption and show two novel techniques for breaking the confidentiality of encrypted documents.
+First, we abuse the PDF feature of partially encrypted documents to wrap the encrypted part of the document within attacker-controlled content and therefore, exfiltrate the plaintext once the document is opened by a legitimate user.
+Second, we abuse a flaw in the PDF encryption specification to arbitrarily manipulate encrypted content.
+The only requirement is that a single block of known plaintext is needed, and we show that this is fulfilled by design.
+Our attacks allow the recovery of the entire plaintext of encrypted documents by using exfiltration channels which are based on standard compliant PDF properties.

-We evaluated our attacks on 27 widely used PDF viewers and found all of them vulnerable.
+We evaluated our attacks on 27 widely used PDF viewers and found all of them to be vulnerable.
+We responsibly disclosed the vulnerabilities and supported the vendors in fixing the issues.